QLC+ Cues

 ;; Do nothing if the current beat has already been handled.

-(when (not= beat-number (get-in @qlc-cue-times [:sent device-number]))
+(when (not= beat-number (get-in @globals [:qlc-cue-times :sent device-number]))

-;; Note this beat's been handled for next time.
+;; Note that this beat's been handled.

-(swap! qlc-cue-times assoc-in [:sent device-number] beat-number)
+(swap! globals assoc-in [:qlc-cue-times :sent device-number] beat-number)

 ;; Press the QLC+ buttons, if any, for the point where playback began.